Surrey RCMP report spike in property crime

 SURREY, B.C. - Surrey RCMP say there's been an increase in property crime in the city in the third quarter of this year.

+"It's (very) unsettling because I have to worry; 'Did I remember to lock the car?
+Did I lock the gate?
+Is someone climbing over?'" said Peter Jack, a Cloverdale resident.

-The detachment is expected to release its statistics from July to September on Thursday.
+The Surrey detachment is expected to release its statistics from July to September on Thursday.

-"We ask the public to continue to report to us if they have experienced property crime or if they see suspicious activity," Sturko told CTV News Vancouver.
+"We ask the public to continue to report to us if they have experienced property crime or if they see suspicious activity," Sturko told CTV News.

-Surrey RCMP's auto crime team has also noted an increase in thefts from vehicles, an issue it's been funnelling resources to in recent weeks.
+Surrey RCMP's Auto Crime Team has also noted an increase in thefts from vehicles, an issue it's been funnelling resources into in recent weeks.

 Police announced Monday that a man has been arrested in connection to a string of car break-ins in Cloverdale.